-Artemis paused and looked back to Perseus.
+Artemis paused, and looked back to Perseus.
 She didn't know what to think of the man.
-He looked up to her once more, before walking back towards the Macedonian camp, away from the revelling of the men and women around him.
+He looked up to her once more, before walking back towards the Macedonian camp, away from the reveling of the men and women around him.

 Curiosity ate at her, as she snapped the reins and dashed across the night sky, towards the coming dawn.
 'Perseus' she tested in her mind.
 She resolved to keep a watch out for him.
 He had seemed to be close to Alexander, in what capacity was unclear.

-She revelled in the curiosity and quickly realized why she was so keen to learn.
+She reveled in the curiosity, and quickly realized why she was so keen to learn.
 This would be her challenge in this forced observation, her own personal hunt.
 Perseus had shown honorable intentions of far, but Artemis wanted to learn more about this man.
 Something about him seemed almost fateful.